DmytroV95/online-book-store/README.md

  - Role: Represents the role of a user in the system, for example, admin or user.
  - ShoppingCart: Represents a category that book can belong to.
  - CartItem: Represents an item in a user's shopping cart.
+ - Order: Represents an order placed by a user.
+ - OrderItem: Represents an item in a user's order.